Esperanza Rising: Background information

-American laborers from Oklahoma were often hostile toward the Mexican workers because they felt they were taking away their jobs.
-Mexican migrant laborers would work for much lower pay, so there was much tension between the migrant workers on the fields.
-Some felt that their conditions were unlivable, so they began to protest for better working conditions.
-Still, others refused to join the protest in fear that they would lose their jobs.
-In the 1920s and 1930s (about the time the story takes place) California remained about 86% white.
-Most of these people were those who owned the land, while the 36,800 workers, many of whom were Mexicans, did not.
+When writing Esperanza Rising, Muñoz Ryan took inspiration from the story of her grandmother, Esperanza Ortega Muñoz Hernandez Elgart, whom the book's protagonist was named after.

+The Great Depression, which began a year before the start of the novel, caused approximately 800,000 people to move from the Midwest to California, hoping to get jobs and escape poverty.
+Like Esperanza and her family, many of the migrants were professionals who competed for low-paying jobs.
+It was during the Great Depression when a few hundred thousand to two million were deported to Mexico.
+As many as sixty percent of the deportees were actually American citizens.

 Critical reception

 Along with its Best Books citation, Publishers Weekly gave Esperanza Rising a starred review, citing its "lyrical, fairy-tale-like style".
 It praised the way "Ryan poetically conveys Esperanza's ties to the land by crafting her story to the rhythms of the seasons" and the fact that "Ryan fluidly juxtaposes world events... with one family's will to survive".
 Kirkus Reviews disliked the "epic tone, characters that develop little and predictably, and... romantic patina".
 However, it also found that the "style is engaging, her characters appealing", ultimately saying that the story "bears telling to a wider audience".

 Children's Literature praised Esperanza Rising and suggested that it "would be a great choice for a multicultural collection".
 Esperanza Rising coincides with other works of its kind to portraying themes of the United States' simultaneous discrimination against and economic reliance on immigrants.
-According to literary scholar Dr. Rachelle Kuehl, historical fiction like Esparanza Rising serves to connect readers with the past and present, facilitating a co-construction of current and historical Mexican-American experiences.
+According to literary scholar Dr. Rachelle Kuehl, historical fiction like Esperanza Rising serves to connect readers with the past and present, facilitating a co-construction of current and historical Mexican-American experiences.
 She notes that the novel allows students to confront the realities of discrimination due to skin tone and immigration status, and she praises the book for its cultural authenticity.

 The book has been incorporated into school curriculum in literature, social studies, and Spanish.
 When the book was used with English as a Second Language students in an Earphone English group at Berkeley High School, they found that Esperanza Rising doesn't just appeal to students who, like Esperanza, have emigrated from Mexico, but "also to those who have moved here after losing their fathers to violence in the former Yugoslavia".